 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of tap water in Memphis, TN, we aggregated water quality test data from Memphis Light, Gas & Water, the city’s water provider and the U.S. Environmental Protection Agency (EPA).
+For Hydroviv’s assessment of Memphis' water quality, we aggregated water quality test data from Memphis Light, Gas & Water, the city’s water provider and the U.S. Environmental Protection Agency (EPA).
 We cross reference these data with toxicity studies in the scientific and medical literature, and delve into upcoming regulatory changes.
 The water filters that we offer at Hydroviv are optimized with these figures in mind.

 Source Of Memphis Drinking Water

 The tap water Memphis uses for drinking, cooking, recreation and industry comes from the Memphis Aquifer, it is a natural underground reservoir located from 350 to 1,100 feet below ground surface.
 It is a part of a larger system of aquifers extending to a depth of 2,600 feet.
 The aquifers are composed of layers of clay, sand and gravel that act as a natural filter to remove many impurities from the water, which is contained within the sands.
 The wells connected into this system are commonly known as “artesian wells” because they draw the naturally purified water to the surface by releasing the built-up pressure which forces the water up the well like liquid through a straw.

 Lead levels in Memphis, Tennessee tap water are higher than what health officials claim to be safe.
 The current lead levels in Memphis water are 8.72 parts per billion.
 Although the EPA Action Level is 15 parts per billion, EPA's Maximum Contaminant Level Goal is 0 parts per billion.
 Lead enters tap water from older lead service pipes and plumbing.
 According to the American Academy of Pediatrics, there is no safe level of lead - and any amount can cause developmental issues, lowered IQ, and other impacts to the brain.